 Following are some of the things I know about the guys:

-squadron leader with the rank of colonel.
-He retired from the AAF and became
+the rank of colonel.
+He retired from the AAF and became involved with the

-aircraft for bombardier trainees.
+bombardier trainees.
 He later went to Arizona for B 25 training.
-He
+He later

-later returned home to Annapolis, Maryland and went to work for the telephone
+returned home to Annapolis, Maryland and went to work for the telephone company.

-operation around Norfolk, Virginia until war’s end.
-He then went back to work at
+Norfolk, Virginia until war’s end.
+He then went back to work at the auto engine

 To contact the family of Kirk Varner, send email to